-PROFILE: The U.S. Regional Arts Organizations (USRAO) were established in the 1970's with funding from the National Endowment for the Arts in order to strengthen and cultivate arts on a regional level.
-Today, according to USRAO, "the Regional Arts Organizations and the State Arts agencies collectively receive 40% of the National Endowment for the Arts’ budget."
-But each Regional Organization (RO) is run as a non-profit entity, and they also receive significant corporate and foundation support.
+PROFILE: The U.S. Regional Arts Organizations (USRAO) were established in the 1970s with funding from the National Endowment for the Arts in order to strengthen and cultivate arts on a regional level.
+According to USRAO, "the Regional Arts Organizations and the State Arts agencies collectively receive 40% of the National Endowment for the Arts’ budget."
+However, each Regional Organization (RO) is run as a non-profit entity, and they also receive significant corporate and foundation support.
 In addition, each R.O.'s core function is essentially the same, with directives focused on artistic creativity, community engagement, and outreach to underserved communities in the regions in which they operate.

 The six R.O.'s and the states they serve are as follows:

-- Western States Arts Federation (WESTAF): Alaska, Arizona, California, Colorado, Hawai’i, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming
+Western States Arts Federation (WESTAF): Alaska, Arizona, California, Colorado, Hawai’i, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming

 Arts Midwest: Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin

-- Mid-America Arts Alliance (M-AAA): Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas
+Mid-America Arts Alliance (M-AAA): Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas

-- New England Foundation for the Arts (NEFA): Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont
+New England Foundation for the Arts (NEFA): Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont

-- Mid-Atlantic Arts Foundation (MAAF): Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, the US Virgin Islands, Virginia, and West Virginia
+Mid-Atlantic Arts Foundation (MAAF): Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, the US Virgin Islands, Virginia, and West Virginia

-- South Arts: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee
+South Arts: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee

-Each of these organizations supports performers who come from all over the country—and the world.
+Each of these organizations supports performers who come from all over the country and the world.
 The regional delineation usually refers to where the events happen; the event or show an R.O. funds must be held in a state or territory that falls under its purview.
 To that end, R.O.s' higher education grantmaking primarily funds colleges and universities that host performing artists.

 More specifically, through the Regional Organizations' touring funds, presenting venues can receive support to pay the performers who grace their stages.
 The specific dollar amounts and calculations vary slightly by region, but broadly speaking, grant funds are allocated to presenting venues to cover a percentage of the performing artist's fees, with the maximum amount usually falling in the several thousand dollar range (in some cases the award may be slightly higher for presenting international artists).